Genivia/ugrep/README.md

 [![build status][ci-image]][ci-url] [![license][bsd-3-image]][bsd-3-url]

-New ugrep 4.2
+New ugrep 4.3
 -------------

-Ugrep is like grep, but faster, user-friendly, and equipped with a ton of new features.
-Ugrep's features and speed beat GNU grep, Silver Searcher, ack, sift, and ripgrep in [almost all benchmarks](https://github.com/Genivia/ugrep-benchmarks).
+Ugrep is like grep, but much faster, user-friendly, and equipped with a ton of new features.
+Ugrep's features and speed beat GNU grep, Silver Searcher, ack, sift, and ripgrep in [nearly all benchmarks](https://github.com/Genivia/ugrep-benchmarks).

-New faster ugrep 4.2 and new **ugrep-indexer** tool to speed up search with file system indexing.
+New faster ugrep 4.3 and new **ugrep-indexer** tool to speed up search with file system indexing.
 Visit [GitHub ugrep-indexer](https://github.com/Genivia/ugrep-indexer) for details.

 See [how to install ugrep](#install) on your system.
 Ugrep is always free.